simplykeerthana/All_About_AI_WirelessNetwork/README.md

 # All_About_AI_WirelessNetwork
 Learning more about wireless networks, and about existing research in AI enabled wireless networks.
 I don't know but for some reasons my interests started  shifting to Wireless Networks and the use of AI in it... pretty cool stuff on the outside.
 It's like a paradigm shift to my educational interests.
 So i am making this learning repo to cummulate resources to learn in-depth.
+Probably I will create a mini-website to show the information.

 Learning Resources: